FahimZaman/LDSeg/README.md

 # LDSeg
-This is the official repository for GANREC-REGNET of the paper "..."
+This is the official repository of the LDSeg from the paper, "Denoising Diffusions in Latent Space for Medical Image Segmentation"
 --------------------

 ## Installation